RITRacingSoftware/RITRacingSoftware.github.io/docs/Firmware/index.md

 Where precisely this folder will be located will depend on your system and personal preferences.

+## Navigation
+All of our installation and compilation will be done with terminal commands.
+The terminal is just another way to navigate your computer's file system and interact with the programs and files you have.
+If you're not already comfortable using the terminal you should review the [Terminal Commands](./Terminal.md) page.

 ## Installing the prerequisites
 To compile code for an STM32 on your computer, a cross-compiler toolchain is required.
 On Linux, the required packages can be installed directly to your